munificent/journal/asset/post/2011-03-19-pratt-parsers-expression-parsing-made-easy.md

 }
 ```

 And that's it.
-To use this, we'll set up a little precedence table:
+To wire precedence into Bantam's grammar, we set up a little
+precedence table:

 ```java
 public class Precedence {